BettyMotun/CUSTOMER-SEGMENTATION/README.md

 1. What is the distribution of order values across all customers in the dataset?
 2. How many unique products has each customer purchased?
 3. Which customers have only made a single purchase from the company?
 4. Which products are most commonly purchased together by customers in the dataset?
+5. No visualication

 ###Data Analysis